fossasia/Codeheat/README.md

   GitHub has sent you an invitation.
 Please accept it to complete your organization membership.

 * **Team membership: pending or active**
-  You have been added to the CodeHeat team.
+  You have been added to the Codeheat team.
 The membership will become active after you accept the organization invitation.

 * **Team membership: failed**
-  A maintainer will need to add you to the CodeHeat team manually.
+  A maintainer will need to add you to the Codeheat team manually.

 ## If Something Goes Wrong